sunxfancy/zeroerr/Readme.en.md

 ### 2. Joint using of assert, log and unit testing

-If you use a logger, an unit testing framework and a smart assert libary, you can joint use them and some macros may conflict.
-In `zeroerr`, if an assertion is failed, the logger will recevie an event and stored in your log file.
-If you are using an assertion in unit testing, the assertion can be recorded and reported in the end.
+If you use one logging framework, an unit testing framework and a smart assertion libary, you can not easily combine them together.
+In `zeroerr`, if an assertion is failed, the logger will recevie an event and stored the event in your log file.
+If you are using an assertion in unit testing, the assertion failure, logged fatal events can be recorded and reported.

 ```c++
 int fib(int n) {